dmentipl/plonk/docs/source/overview.rst

 Profiles
 ~~~~~~~~

-Taking a radial profile is a convenient method to reduce the dimensionality and
+Generating a radial profile is a convenient method to reduce the dimensionality
-the full data set.
-For example, we may want to see how the surface density and
+of the full data set.
+For example, we may want to see how the surface density
-aspect ratio of the disc vary with radius.
+and aspect ratio of the disc vary with radius.

 To do this we use the :py:class:`Profile` class in the :mod:`analysis`
 module.